VermontProperty.com

 The Northeast Kingdom is a term used to describe the northeast corner of Vermont, comprised of Essex, Orleans and Caledonia Counties.
 Bordered on the east by the Connecticut River and on the north by Canada, the Northeast Kingdom is a rural area that is said by some to reflect Vermont “the way it used to be.”
 It is sometimes referred to as “NEK” or simply “The Kingdom.”

 The Northeast Kingdom has two major cities, St. Johnsbury and Newport, and many large and small towns, but the population density in this region is generally lower than in the rest of Vermont.
-Cell phone service may not be available everywhere in the Kingdom.
+St. Johnsbury, while off the beaten path, never-the-less has a strong core of arts groups.
+Visit the St. Johnsbury Athenaeum, which is open year round.

 If you are looking to “get away from it all,” a vacation rental in the Northeast Kingdom may be just the ticket.
-Fall can be a beautiful time to visit this region, though foliage peaks earlier here – usually in late September – than in most of the rest of the state.
+Fall can be a beautiful time to visit this region.
+Foliage peaks earlier here – usually in late September – than in most of the rest of the state.
+Please note, cell phone service may not be available everywhere in the Kingdom.

 Tourist attractions include the Fairbanks Museum and Planetarium, the Catamount Center for the Arts, both in St. Johnsbury and the Bread and Puppet Museum in Glover, which also offers performances in the summer.